 Fingerprint recognition readers analyse a user’s fingerprint in order to identify the patterns and shapes in it that are unique to the user.
 The chances of another person having identical fingerprints to you is 1 in 64 trillion [2].
 The ridges, lines, and whorls on your fingertips are totally unique.

-When a user’s finger is presented to an electronic reader, the device uses a sensor to scan the fingertip.
-The scanned image is then analysed to identify the tiny features of the fingerprint that are unique to the user.
-This is compared against the existing database of fingerprints in the system.
-If a match is found, and the user has the right permissions, they are granted entry.
+When a user presents their finger to an electronic reader, the device uses a sensor to scan the fingertip.
+The reader then analyses the scanned image to identify the tiny features of the fingerprint that are unique to the user.
+Then it compares this against the existing database of fingerprints in the system.
+If it finds a match, and the user has the right permissions, the system grants them entry.

 Facial recognition explained